inphobia/inphobia.github.io/content/_index.md

   * which sas hba you need
   * sas cabling needs, quality of cabling, sata devices choking on some sas cables
   * which tool does what & how: sg3_utils, smartmond, storcli
-  * why sas instead oof sata
+  * why sas instead of sata
 * hard to find, mostly correct
   * crapness of sff-8482 molex power plugs
   * drive power draw, 12v rails, sata 3.3v pin reassign
   * going from 8644 to hba to 8644-8643 adapter (xi / xixe / xe)
   * totally safe way to to combine a paperclip and psu
+  * t10 dif stuff (mostly for seagate drives)
 * hard to find, incorrect, ancient. the things that took effort and time.
   * optical drives borked power connectors
   * sector size for sas disks (512/520/4096) - and how to change them